Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Book
-     - A non-serial publication of any length available in print (in hard or soft covers or in loose-leaf format) or in electronic format.
+     - A monograph text, edited volume, textbook, or other form of non-serial (book) publication.

        A COUNTER Data_Type.